 The young Camilla Shand was educated at Dumbrells School in Sussex and Queen's Gate School, Kensington.
 She completed her education at a Swiss finishing school, Mon Fertile.
 She is remembered as being an extrovert and forthright pupil with an earthy sense of humour.

-The relationship between Prince Charles and the then Camilla Shand, began in 1971, when she was 23.
+The relationship between Prince Charles and the then Camilla Shand, began in 1971 when she was 23.
 They first met at a polo match at Windsor Great Park and continued to see each other for some time, growing very close.
-When Charles, who was then serving in the navy, characteristically dithered and failed to propose, Camilla met and married Andrew Parker-Bowles, an army officer, by whom she had two children, a son Tom, who was born in 1974, and is Prince Charles god-son and a daughter Laura Rose, who was born in 1978.
+When Charles, who was then serving in the navy, characteristically dithered and failed to propose, Camilla met and married Andrew Parker-Bowles, an army officer, by whom she had two children, a son Tom, who was born in 1974 and is Prince Charles god-son and daughter Laura Rose, was born in 1978.

 They remained in contact and her relationship with Charles was resumed after her marriage, Lady Diana Spencer was later to suspect that they were still intimate during the time Charles conducted his courtship of her.
 They again became romantically involved after Charles 1981 marriage, probably in the early 1980's, after the birth of Prince Harry, when the relationship of Charles and Diana began to seriously deteriorate.